<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Impacts of Survey Scams on Consumers

-Generating “Nuisance” Calls.
+Generating “Nuisance” Calls

 When their contact data is illicitly shared with advertisers (such as through lead gen fraud schemes), consumers may see a major increase in nuisance phone calls, emails, and texts from various sources.
 Some of these unwanted ads may even be from other fraudsters who, knowing the victim has fallen for other scams in the past, see them as an easy target.

-Compromising Online Accounts.
+Compromising Online Accounts

 Online survey scams may ask unusual personal questions like “Where did you go to school?” or “What’s your favorite food?”
 While posing as a personality quiz, the scammer is actually collecting answers to common identity verification questions used by websites.
-With these questions, fraudsters can force password resets to access their victims’ online accounts.
-This can be used to defraud the victim of money, access services the victim paid for without their knowledge, or commit identity theft.

-Committing Identity Theft.
+Committing Identity Theft

 Using information collected during the “survey,” fraudsters can try to steal the identities of whoever takes the survey.
-For example, fraudsters could learn personal details about their victims, such as names, addresses, phone numbers, email information, and other data.
+For example, fraudsters could learn personal details about their victims, such as names, addresses, phone numbers, email information, bank account information, and other data.
 Using this information, the fraudster could sign up for new credit cards or loans.
-This method could enable fraudsters to rack up tens of thousands of dollars in damages for each identity stolen.

 Impacts of Survey Scams on Brands

 Consumers aren’t the only ones who can be hurt by these scams.
 There are situations where an online survey scam can hurt a company, too.
-Some examples of ways that survey scams can impact brands include:

 Employee Account Compromise.

 When an employee of a company falls for a survey scam and gives up information matching their security questions, that can affect security for their employer.
 For example, say that the organization uses security questions for password resets.
 With information gathered during a “personality quiz,” a scammer could force a password reset and hijack an employee’s account.
-Using the stolen credentials, a scammer might then be able to access sensitive systems and commit fraud on a breathtaking scale—causing significant operational disruptions and financial losses.

 Negative Press.

-Companies can accrue negative press from online survey scams in a couple of ways.
-First, the fraudsters could use the company’s name to gain their victims’ trust—which results in the company getting blamed for the subsequent fraud.
-This can be nearly impossible to prevent.
 Alternatively, companies that rely on contacts “generated” by fraudsters who stole consumer info during a survey scam may end up thinking that they had received permission to contact a lead when they had not.
 This can lead to increased complaints from the “contacts” in question.

 Fines for TCPA Violations.